arzeth/cdmpv/README.md

 8) Switch `mpv` into a window mode, and set the window size to the largest available.
 9) Switch `gtkvncviewer` into a window mode, and resize it to a resolution larger than the real monitor's resolution.
 Otherwise `gtkvncviewer` would resize (xrandr) the guest X11 resolution every time, which would also break `ffmpeg -f x11grab`.
 10) Move `gtkvncviewer` to the position where only one row of pixels (e.g. w=1920px, h=1px) of its menu can be seen and clicked.
-That 1 pixel row is useful, because sometimes you'll *need* to ungrab the keyboard: move your mouse to the very top and then use your keyboard.
+<br/>That 1 pixel row is useful, because sometimes you'll *need* to ungrab the keyboard: move your mouse to the very top and then use your keyboard.
 Only 1 pixel row because otherwise the displayed-by-mpv cursor and the actual cursor should be in one position.
 11) Launch `picom` (former `compton`.
 Arch Linux's `picom` package provides a symlink compton->picom).
-We need it to make `gtkvncviewer` 100% transparent.
+<br/>We need it to make `gtkvncviewer` 100% transparent.
 12) Focus on `gtkvncviewer`.
-In the end you actually see `mpv` but control `gtkvncviewer`.
+<br/>In the end you actually see `mpv` but control `gtkvncviewer`.
-Step 11 is needed because I couldn't find a way to display `mpv` always above `gtkvncviewer` AND ban focus grabbing for `mpv`.
+<br/>Step 11 is needed because I couldn't find a way to display `mpv` always above `gtkvncviewer` AND ban focus grabbing for `mpv`.

 ## My failed attempts with VMs, the guest is Windows 10 x64, the host is Linux
 I couldn't run Magpie in VirtualBox.
 Maybe because VirtualBox GPU Driver supports only DirectX 9.
-I could run Magpie in VMware Workstation 16.1.2, but in most games FPS is very low with Anime4K and ACNet.
+<br/>I could run Magpie in VMware Workstation 16.1.2, but in most games FPS is very low with Anime4K and ACNet.
-The FPS is low (8), but for some reason my CPU Load is only 33% and GPU load is very low.
+<br/>The FPS is low (8), but for some reason my CPU Load is only 33% and GPU load is very low.
 I tried experimenting with number of cores, nice level, etc.
-Of course I installed the VM guest drivers.
+<br/>Of course I installed the VM guest drivers.
-Virtualization is enabled in UEFI and VMware.
+<br/>Virtualization is enabled in UEFI and VMware.
 Motherboard: MSI B450M PRO-M2 MAX (MS-7B84).
-On the other hand some software can cause 100% load (`nvtop`) to GTX 1660 Super in VMware, so it's not software acceleration.
+<br/>On the other hand some software can cause 100% load (`nvtop`) to GTX 1660 Super in VMware, so it's not software acceleration.
-If I force CPU powersave mode (max clock rate decrease from 3550 to 1550 MHz), then FPS in VMware is 3 or 4, not 8.
+<br/>If I force CPU powersave mode (max clock rate decrease from 3550 to 1550 MHz), then FPS in VMware is 3 or 4, not 8.
-Note that I have only one RAM module (16 GB@3000MHz).
+<br/>Note that I have only one RAM module (16 GB@3000MHz).
-And when FPS is low, sound stutters every ~200 ms. And when I just play the game in VMware without Magpie, FPS is good, but every ~40 secs, sound stutters for 2-3 seconds.
+<br/>And when FPS is low, sound stutters every ~200 ms. And when I just play the game in VMware without Magpie, FPS is good, but every ~40 secs, sound stutters for 2-3 seconds.
-Maybe problems with VMware are because I use the NVIDIA proprietary driver.
+<br/>Maybe problems with VMware are because I use the NVIDIA proprietary driver.

 ## Alternatives with far worse upscaling